SalesforceDevelopersJapan/demo-s1app-jp/README.md

-# Dreamforce 13 Dev Keynote Salesforce1 App Demo #
+# Dreamforce 13 Developer Keynote - Salesforce1 App Demo #

 Demos are sets of step-by-step guides designed to help you learn to use key capabilities of the Salesforce platform.
 Each demo provides instructions that guide you through the process of developing an application.

-In this demo, you will ...
+In this demo, you will use an application called **Opinionator** to learn about some of the key components of the Salesforce1 platform, including:

+- Force Command-line Interface (CLI)
+- Mobile Visualforce Components & Pages
+- Report Types and Reports
+- Mobile Cards
+- Publisher Actions (Quick Actions)

+To get started, review the instructions below.

 ### Repository Structure ###